domschrei/mallob/docs/execute.md

 ```
 -c=1 -ajpc=$MAX_PAR_JOBS -ljpc=$((2*$MAX_PAR_JOBS)) -J=$NUM_JOBS -job-desc-template=$INSTANCE_FILE -job-template=$JOB_TEMPLATE -client-template=$CLIENT_TEMPLATE -pls=0
 ```
 where `$NUM_JOBS` is set to $n$ (if it is larger than $n$, a client cycles through the provided job descriptions indefinitely).
 You can set `-sjd=1` to shuffle the provided job descriptions.
 You can also increase the number of client processes introducing jobs by increasing the value of `-c`.
-However, note that the provided configuration for active jobs in the system is applied to each of the clients independently, hence the formulae provided in the instance file are not split up among the clients but rather duplicated.
+However, note that the provided configuration for active jobs in the system is applied to each of the clients independently, hence the inputs provided in the instance file are not split up among the clients but rather duplicated.

 ## Process jobs on demand

 This is the default and most general configuration of Mallob, i.e., without `-mono` or `-job-template` options.
 You can manually set the number of worker processes (`-w`) and the number of client processes introducing jobs (`-c`).
 By default, all processes are workers (`-w=-1`) and a single process is additionally a client (`-c=1`).
-The $k$ client processes are always the $k$ processes of the highest ranks, and they open up file system interfaces for introducing jobs and retrieving results at the directories `.api/jobs.0/` through `.api/jobs.`$k-1$`/`.
+The $k$ client processes are the $k$ processes of the highest ranks, and they open up file system interfaces for introducing jobs and retrieving results at the directories `.api/jobs.0/` through `.api/jobs.`$k-1$`/`.

 ### Introducing a Job